 Students at the University of California at Berkeley will vote on a referendum this week as part of an effort to convince the U.S. Supreme Court to overturn its controversial 2010 Citizens United v.
 Federal Election Commission decision nearly three years after the original ruling.

 According to the decision, political spending to support individual candidates constitutes a form of protected speech under the First Amendment, and the federal government cannot deny corporations or unions the right to spend.

-If the Berkeley referendum is passed, campus leaders will send annual letters to the President and Congress asking for Congress to pass and the California legislature to ratify an amendment to the decision.
+If the Berkeley referendum is passed, campus leaders will send annual letters to the Supreme Court asking for a reversal of the decision until the high court takes action.
 The campus already passed a resolution condemning the decision in 2010.